sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points (used by Mike G.)

-- One of the key ingredients of successful modern application dev team is to be able to change code and then being able to deploy the application to the production as often and as soon as possible and as little effort as possible.
+- One of the key ingredients of successful modern application dev team is being able to change code and then to deploy the application to the production or staging env as often and as soon as possible and as little effort as possible.
   And this requires automating of everything that is involved in the development and deployment process.
 And this is where CI/CD comes in.
-- Automate everything - updating code, testing, CI/CD pipeline
+- Automate everything once code is changed
-- We want to handle infrastructure stuff as soon as possible
+  - merge with code from other developers
+  - integration testing
+  - creating and versioning a deploy'able package
+  - applying external configuration
+  - deploying the app
 - Why we do this lab before we write complete code
    - deployment is hard, we want minimum complication
    - get deployment process taken care of in the earlier stage